BibleTools

 The sense of this beatitude's promise to see God carries over into the Kingdom of God.
 In one sense, all will see God, as Revelation 1:7 prophesies: "Behold, He is coming with clouds, and every eye will see Him, even they also who pierced Him.
 And all the tribes of earth will mourn because of Him."
 They will see Him as Judge.

 Jesus' promise, though, is stated as a blessing, a favor.
-Revelation 22:4 says of those who will be born into God's Kingdom, "They shall see His face, and His name shall be on their foreheads."
+Revelation 22:4 says of those who will inherit God's Kingdom, "They shall see His face, and His name shall be on their foreheads."
 I John 3:2 reads, "We shall be like Him, for we shall see Him as He is."
 To see someone's face is to be so near as to be in his presence.
 In this case, the term indicated the highest of honors: to stand in the presence of the King of kings.
 Certainly David understood the greatness of this: "As for me, I will see Your face in righteousness; I shall be satisfied when I awake in Your likeness" (Psalm 17:15).

 God places great value on being clean, especially in terms of purity of heart.
 Also, we can easily become defiled, whereas remaining clean requires constant vigilance, a determined discipline, and a clear vision of what lies before us to serve as a prod to keep us on track.
 Since it is sin that defiles, this beatitude demands from us the most exacting self-examination.
 Are our work and service done from selfless motives or from a desire for self-display?
 Is our church-going a sincere attempt to meet God or merely fulfilling a respectable habit?
 Are our prayers and Bible study a heartfelt desire to commune with God, or do we pursue them because they make us feel pleasantly superior?
 Is our life lived with a conscious need of God, or are we merely seeking comfort in our piety?